jrthe42/grpc-service-demo/README.md

 This project demonstrates how to write gRPC server and client application using Java.
 A python client also been proposed to examine the across languages feature of gRPC.

+More Details about this project can be found on [my blog](http://blog.jrwang.me/2016/grpc-at-first-view/).

 ## how to Build

 ### Java server & client